 The first county seat of Yuma County was established on November 9, 1864 at La Paz.
 Until 1871 the main office of the Yuma County Sheriff’s Office was located in La Paz, Arizona.
 Sheriff Oscar Frank Townsend transferred all county records from La Paz to Arizona City in 1871 when that small river port settlement became the county seat.
 Two years later Arizona City’s name was changed to Yuma.

 The Howell Code of 1864 established the office of Sheriff.
 A sheriff was elected for a two-year term, and if a county did not have a Sheriff, the Board of Supervisors appointed one of the county's Coroners to fill the post.
 The Sheriff had charge of the county jails and prisoners; served or executed all processes, writs, precepts and orders issued by a lawful authority; and served as Assessor and collector of taxes for the county.
 In his role as County Tax Collector, the Sheriff collected all taxes due the county; gave public notice of the time and place of sale of property to be sold for delinquent taxes; sold goods and chattels of persons who neglected or refused to pay taxes; collected poll taxes; and received and recorded the fees for the issuance of all business taxes.

-The office of Sheriff was re-established by the 1912 Constitution.
+The office of Sheriff was re-established by the 1912 Constitution of Arizona.

 Yuma County Sheriff's Office Milestones

 The Yuma County Sheriff's Office has come a long way from its inception.
 Following are some of the milestones for the Yuma County Sheriff's Office: